10 Facts About The Ringneck Snake (USA)

 One time, herpetologist Henry Fitch was examining a flat, 4.2 hectare hilltop in eastern Kansas, bordered by rocky cliffs.
 In just 30 minutes, he managed to discover 279 ring-necked snakes, lurking under sheet metal.
 Researchers Dundee and Miller had a similar story in 1968, when they discovered 300 ring-necks in a narrow zone in just under 1 hour.
 This was again in Kansas, this time Douglas County.

-Ring-necks are one of the more social species of snake and during winter, dozens will brumate (the snake version of hibernation) together at once.
-They also share these winter living quarters with other species, including racers and ratsnakes.
+The ring-necked snake is one of the more social US species, and during winter, dozens will brumate (the snake version of hibernation) together at once.
+They also share these winter living quarters with other species, including black racers and ratsnakes.

 3 Pops up in weird places

-Forests are a main habitat of ring-necked snakes, and particularly the moist areas of moderately thick forests.
-Ditches, ponds and muddy sheet metal are prime areas to spot these snakes.
-Fields on the outskirts are also hotspots, and they’re particularly fond of cattle fields.
+Forests are a top habitat of the ring-necked snake, and particularly moist areas within moderately thick forests.
+Ditches, ponds and muddy areas with discarded sheet metal are prime areas to spot this species.
+Fields on the outskirts of forests are another hotspot, and they’re particularly fond of cattle fields.

-Ring-necked snakes are also a species to appear on “Snake Road” in Shawnee National Forest, Illinois, the only road in the world to be closed for annual snake migrations.
-The road bisects a cosy swamp to the west and towering limestone cliffs to the east, which are perfect for winter hibernation.
-These migrations can take up to 2 months.
-Here they coexist with cottonmouths, the species the road is most famous for.
+The ring-necked snake is also a confirmed species to appear on “Snake Road” in Shawnee National Forest, Illinois, the only road in the world to be closed for annual snake migrations.
+This road bisects a boggy swamp to the west, and towering limestone cliffs to the east, which are perfect for winter hibernation.
+These snake migrations can take up to 2 months, and before the road was closed, many were killed by locals in cars.
+Here, the ring-necked snake coexists with venomous cottonmouths, the species the road is most famous for.

 Diadophis punctatus ring necked snake